adodge/ComfyLib/README.md

 # Installation

-For now you can install from github:
+You can install from github:

 ```
 pip3 install git+https://github.com/adodge/ComfyLib
 ```

+You may also be able to install from PyPi, but that process will be clarified when this project is more stable.

 # Example